 For a Guaranteed Load Drop (GLD) customer on registration, the actual load reduction provided for the hour ending that includes a Performance Assessment Interval(s) in the summer period is calculated as the lesser of (a) the (comparison load minus the hourly metered load) multiplied by the loss factor or (b) end-use customer's Peak Load Contribution minus (hourly metered load multiplied by loss factor).
 A load reduction will only be recognized if the hourly metered load multiplied by the loss factor is less than the Peak Load Contribution.
-For the non-summer period (November through April of the Delivery Year), the actual load reduction for a Performance Assessment Hour is calculated as lesser of (a) (comparison load minus the hourly metered load) multiplied by the loss factor or (b) the end-use customer's Winter Peak Load multiplied by Zonal Winter Weather Adjustment Factor multiplied by loss factor minus (the hourly metered load multiplied by the loss factor).
-A load reduction will only be recognized if the hourly metered load multiplied by the loss factor).
-A load reduction will only be recognized if the hourly metered load multiplied by the loss factor).
-A load reduction will only be recognized if the hourly metered load multiplied by the loss factor is less than the Winter Peak Load multiplied by the Zonal Winter Weather Adjustment Factor multiplied by the loss factor.
+For the non-summer period (November through April of the Delivery Year), the actual load reduction for a Performance Assessment Hour is calculated as lesser of (a) (comparison load minus the hourly metered load) multiplied by the loss factor or (b) the end-use customer's Winter Peak Load multiplied by Zonal Winter Weather Adjustment Factor multiplied by loss factor minus (the hourly metered load multiplied by loss factor).
+A load reduction will only be recognized if the hourly metered load multiplied by loss factor is less than the Winter Peak Load multiplied by the Zonal Winter Weather Adjustment Factor multiplied by the loss factor.

 DR Provider must submit 24 hours of actual load data for the day in which Performance Assessment Interval occurred and for all days required to determine comparison loads.
 Comparison loads must be developed in accordance with the guidelines included in PJM Manual M-19 Load Forecasting & Analysis, Attachment A: Load Drop Estimate Guidelines, and note which method was employed.